mathvdd/TRAPPIST-utils/README.md

                 Useful for reducing different night with the same object.
-                Set to False if using nights from different objects. target (str, optional, default=None): if different from None, use as initial object name input for query_horizons()
+                Set to False if using nights from different objects. target (str, optional, default=None): if different from None, use as initial object name input for query_horizons() convert_MPC_Horizon (boolean, optional, default=False): if is True and target different than None, covert target_name from MPC to NASA Horizon format